temporalio/documentation/docs/java-quick-start.md

   }
 ```

-Let's create a separate main method for the activity worker.
-It is common to have a single worker that hosts both activities and Workflows,
+Let's create a separate main method for the Activity worker.
+It is common to have a single worker that hosts both Activities and Workflows,
 but here we keep them separate to demonstrate how Temporal deals with worker failures.
-To make the activity implementation known to Temporal, register it with the worker:
+To make the Activity implementation known to Temporal, register it with the worker:

 ```java
 public class GettingStartedActivityWorker {